proxia-mes/interfaces/README.md

     servers:
       - url: "http://localhost:8080/proxia-mes/monitoring-dashboard/gui-service/v1"

-### Inheritance, schema combination
+### Inheritance and schema combination

 Avoid `oneOf`, `anyOf`, `allOf`, `not`!!!

 https://swagger.io/docs/specification/data-models/oneof-anyof-allof-not/

 This elements are very critical since the first days (beginning with JsonSchema 1.0.0).
-Tool support is not available and if then the implementation is quit buggie.
+Tool support is not available and if then the implementation is quit buggy.

 ### Separate api and model

 Because of the clearness and the tooling support, it is recommend to separate the api and the model.
 So in your endpoint-definitions just place references to the model and do not specify model data in the "paths" section.